AbooJa01/alx-low_level_programming/0x15-file_io/README.md

-This projects explains file manipulations on Input and Output
+This projects explains C file manipulations on Input and Output.